WithUnity/WithUnity.Tools/README.md

 The Logging and the Reflexive tools are independent of using the Result validation mechanism.

 ## Detailed documentation
+Please read AbridgedWithUnity.Tools.md for an example as to how to use the tools.
 Please read WithUnity.Tools.MD for detailed type and method information.

 ## License Agreement